Psykotikism/Mutant_Tanks/INFORMATION.md

 			// Minimum: 0 (Fully faded)
 			// Maximum: 255 (No effect)
 			"Ghost Fade Limit"			"0"

+			// The Mutant Tank can phase through all damage during the ghost fade effect.
+			// Note: This setting can be overridden for specific players.
+			// --
+			// 0/"disabled"/"false"/"off"/"no": OFF
+			// 1/"enabled"/"true"/"on"/"yes": ON
+			"Ghost Fade Phase"			"0"

 			// The rate of the Mutant Tank's ghost fade effect.
 			// Note: This setting can be overridden for specific players.